 |Catholic Charities Legal Assistance|

 |Illinois Pro Bono|

 Through the Illinois Pro Bono website "volunteers can search for the perfect pro bono opportunity based on their specific preferences, watch video training sessions, use HotDocs forms for pro bono cases, and find out what news and events are happening in the pro bono community."

-CLICK HERE to read the article Volunteering as a Paralegal written by Thomas Wendt of the Center for Disability and Elder Law.
-It gives paralegals great information about where to start, what you will be doing, and what you will get out of volunteering.
+Volunteering as a Paralegal written by Thomas Wendt of the Center for Disability and Elder Law gives paralegals great information about where to start, what you will be doing, and what you will get out of volunteering.

-CLICK HERE to use their Volunteer Opportunity Search engine which can match you with pro bono opportunities throughout Illinois.
+The Volunteer Opportunity Search engine will provide information about pro bono opportunities throughout Illinois.
 Remember: Use fewer filters in order to ensure that you match multiple opportunities.

 Catholic Charities Legal Assistance (CCLA)